Rondo in A minor (Mozart): Composition, premiere, and publication

 The Rondo was published (1787) by Franz Anton Hoffmeister in Vienna, and reissued by a variety of publishers in the years after Mozart's death in 1791.
-The Hoffmeister publication consisted of a volume of works for piano by Mozart and other composers; it was issued as part of a monthly subscription series entitled Prénumération pour le Forte Piano ou Clavecin..
+The Hoffmeister publication consisted of a volume of works for piano by Mozart and other composers; it was issued as part of a monthly subscription series entitled Prénumération pour le Forte Piano ou Clavecin.
 The title is in French.
 For "prénumération" see Praenumeration.
 "Pour le Forte Piano ou Clavecin" means "for the piano or harpsichord".
 The specific term fortepiano is widely used in modern times to designate the early version of the piano for which Mozart composed; in Mozart's day it was simply one of several words used to denote the piano.
 Concerning "or harpsichord", an effective performance of the Rondo on this instrument seems hard to imagine, but well into Beethoven's time music publishers used the phrase "or harpsichord" to encourage sales of music composed for piano, including even the "Moonlight" Sonata.

 An alternative to buying printed music in Mozart's day was the purchase of handwritten copies.
 Later in 1787 (17 October), an advertisement in the Wiener Zeitung announced that manuscript copies of the Rondo (price 1 florin) were available from the copyist Johann Traeg, who had previously issued three of Mozart's piano concertos.
 Traeg frequently produced unauthorized copies of composers' works; there is no evidence whether or not his version the Rondo was created with Mozart's cooperation.

 Several editions of the Rondo are available today.
 The modern editor will generally rely on surviving copies of the Hoffmeister edition and on facsimile editions of the original autograph (hand-written) manuscript.
 The two sources differ in dozens of places, though mostly just in details of phrasing or articulation.
 The edition by Scheideler relies primarily on the autograph, but includes a list of all the divergences.

-The music
+Music

 The work consists of a single movement; it is in 6/8 time and the tempo marking is Andante.